smartcontractkit/documentation/docs/Introduction/getting-started/consuming-data-feeds.md

 1. Click **getLatestPrice** to show the latest price from the aggregator contract.
 The latest price appears just below the button.
 The returned price is an integer, so it is missing its decimal point.
     ![A screenshot showing the deployed contract.](/images/getting-started/getLatestPrice.png)

-You can run your own oracle networks that provide data to smart contracts similar to the `AggregatorV3Interface`, but first you should learn how configure your contracts to pay oracles using LINK tokens.
+You can run your own oracle networks that provide data to smart contracts similar to the `AggregatorV3Interface`, but first, you should learn how to configure your contracts to pay oracles using LINK tokens.
 Follow the [Generate Random Numbers](../intermediates-tutorial/) to learn how.